ory/meta/README.md

 replicate_all "$workspace" "keep"
 ```

-Please make sure to change `"push"` to `"keep"` to skip committing and pushing
+Please make sure to change the second argument on line 3 from `"push"` to either
+`"keep"` to see the changes made or `"commit"` to test committing without
-the changes. `cd $workspace` goes to the folder that contains the cloned and
+pushing the changes. `cd $workspace` goes to the folder that contains the cloned
-modified repos so that you can see the changes made to them.
+and modified repos so that you can see the changes made to them.